cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 format are specified in {{cred-retrieval}}, and those of `AKE_Init`, `AKE_Response` and `AKE_Finalize` are specified in {{ake-messages}}.

-The rest of this document describes the details of these stages in detail.
-{{client-material}} describes how client credential information is generated, encoded, stored on the server on registration, and recovered on login. {{offline-phase}} describes the first registration stage of the protocol, and {{online-phase}} describes the second authentication stage of the protocol.
-{{configurations}} describes how to instantiate OPAQUE using different cryptographic dependencies and parameters.

 ## Protocol State {#protocol-state}

 Both client and server may use implicit internal state objects to keep necessary